Have Questions?

 Suffolk County Dept of Health Service is 2 miles from Commack, New York

-Like other addiction treatment programs, Suffolk County Dept of Health Service is dedicated to long term recovery for alcohol and drug addicts living in Commack, New York and its surrounding areas.
+Like other addiction treatment programs, Suffolk County Dept of Health Service is dedicated to long term recovery for alcohol and drug addicts living in Commack, NY. and its surrounding areas.
 As such, this substance abuse treatment center has been providing services like individual psychotherapy, motivational interviewing, brief intervention approach, behavior modification, matrix model, contingency management/motivational incentive and more, which is in line with its philosophy of the treatments that actually work to help addicts recover from their condition (s).

 In Addition, Suffolk County Dept of Health Service knows that it is important that its clients receive individualized care to make sure that they are successful.
 This is why it specializes in several programs such as seniors or older adults, housing services, social skills development, co-occurring mental and substance abuse disorders, substance abuse education, treatment for spanish-speaking clients and others that you can find listed in the following section.
 Each of the services that Suffolk County Dept of Health Service offers are also available in a variety of settings - intensive outpatient treatment, long term addiction treatment centers, short term rehab programs, inpatient addiction treatment facilities, outpatient detox centers and more.